yldio/joyent-portal/README.md

 **This is not intended for general use and is completely unsupported.**

+## Our Principles
+We have designed this product with these principles in mind:
+1.
+2.
+3.
+4.
+5.

+## Our Design Library
+We use inVision craft for our design components, you can downoad this library [here] (https://drive.google.com/open?id=0Bw56g3tFwIuWOXNHUDZmRmQ3ZlE) and submit proposed changes to our Sketch wireframes [here] (https://drive.google.com/open?id=0B1oWObk56wa5cE5iY2JWNmI2djg).

+## Documentation
+Our workshop meeting notes are kept in this [Google Drive folder] (https://drive.google.com/open?id=0B1oWObk56wa5eklBNGFlWFRFOHM).
+Our meeting notes are kept in this [Google Drive folder] (https://drive.google.com/open?id=0B1oWObk56wa5N1VzZjhZWWpDTTQ).

 ## Development

 If you would like to contribute to the project, the recommended way to setup is to